-This proposed rule has been reviewed under Executive Order 12988, Civil Justice Reform.
-This proposal is not intended to have a retroactive effect.
+This final rule has been reviewed under Executive Order 12988, Civil Justice Reform.
+This rule is not intended to have a retroactive effect.

 Regulatory Flexibility Act

-AMS has determined that this proposed rule will not have a significant impact on a substantial number of small entities as defined by the Regulatory Flexibility Act (5 U.S.C.
+AMS has determined that this final rule will not have a significant impact on a substantial number of small entities as defined by the Regulatory Flexibility Act (5 U.S.C.
 601 et seq.), because it only revises the remittance of assessments and reports from a monthly basis to a quarterly basis for certain States or regions.
-The States or regions of Delaware, Louisiana, South Carolina, Texas, Eastern Region, and the Western Region will be changed from monthly remitting States or regions to quarterly remitting States or regions to reduce administrative costs.
-Because of the minimal number of first purchasers, producers, and total remittances from these States and regions, allowing the States or regions to remit and report assessments on a quarterly basis would benefit QSSBs, the States and regions, and the United Soybean Board (Board) by reducing the administrative costs of remitting and reporting assessments on a monthly basis.
-The proposed action would likely reduce administrative costs by approximately $10,000.
+The States or regions of Delaware, Louisiana, South Carolina, Texas, Eastern Region, and the Western Region are being changed from monthly remitting States or regions to quarterly remitting States or regions to reduce administrative costs.
+Because of the minimal number of first purchasers, producers, and total remittances from these States and regions, allowing the States or regions to remit and report assessments on a quarterly basis will benefit QSSBs, the States and regions, and the United Soybean Board (Board) by reducing the administrative costs of remitting and reporting assessments on a monthly basis.
+This action will likely reduce administrative costs by approximately $10,000.
 As such, these changes will not have a significant impact on a substantial number of small entities.
 There are an estimated 30,000 soybean producers who pay assessments and an estimated 150 first purchasers who collect assessments in the four affected States and two regions.
-There are six QSSBs that would be affected under this proposed rule.
+There are six QSSBs that will be affected under this rule.
 Most of these entities would be considered small entities under the criteria established by the Small Business Administration (13 CFR 121.201).

 Paperwork Reduction Act

-In accordance with the Paperwork Reduction Act of 1990 (44 U.S.C.
-Chapter 35), the reporting and recordkeeping requirements included in 7 CFR part 1220 were previously approved by OMB and were assigned OMB control number 0581-0093.
-The purpose of this proposed rule is to change the remitting and reporting of assessments to a quarterly basis from a monthly basis in four soybean producing States and two regions.
-There Start Printed Page 36499are a minimal number of first purchasers and producers in these four States and two regions.
-This change would not substantially impact the overall total burden hours.
+In accordance with the Paperwork Reduction Act of 1990 (44 U.S.C. chapter 35), the reporting and recordkeeping requirements included in 7 CFR part 1220 were previously approved by OMB and were assigned OMB control number 0581-0093.
+The purpose of this rule is to change the remitting and reporting of assessments to a quarterly basis from a monthly basis in four soybean producing States and two regions.
+There are a minimal number of first purchasers and producers in these four States and two regions.
+This change will not substantially impact the overall total burden hours.
 As a result, no change to the previously submitted burden estimate is necessary.

 The Act (7 U.S.C.
 6301-6311) provides for the establishment of a coordinated program of promotion and research designed to strengthen the soybean industry's position in the marketplace, and to maintain and expand domestic and foreign markets and uses for soybeans and soybean products.
 The program is financed by an assessment of 0.5 of 1 percent of the net market price of soybeans sold by producers.
 The final Order establishing a soybean promotion, research, and consumer information program was published in the July 9, 1991, issue of the Federal Register (56 FR 31043) and assessments began on September 1, 1991.

-The Board, in conjunction with the affected States and regions, recommended to AMS to change the period for remitting and reporting assessments for the following States or regions from a monthly basis to quarterly basis: Delaware, Louisiana, South Carolina, Texas, Eastern Region, and the Western Region.
+The Board, in conjunction with the affected States and regions, Start Printed Page 69954recommended to AMS to change the period for remitting and reporting assessments for the following States or regions from a monthly basis to quarterly basis: Delaware, Louisiana, South Carolina, Texas, Eastern Region, and the Western Region.